The gluten free dosa is a great bread substitute. Vegan, lectin free and easy to make. It ticks every box.

 - Dosa by itself as a biscuit/bread substitute

 The dosa is vegan and gluten free.
 The process of fermentation eliminates the lectins in the rice and lentils and makes them even better for you.
-You could cook with the mix and skip fermentation, but it would not be so good .
+If in a hurry, the dosa can be cooked before fermentation, but it would not be so good for you.